gridsome/gridsome.org/docs/README.md

 # Getting started

-Gridsome is an open-source Vue.js-powered modern site generator that helps developers build extremely fast, secure, JAMstack sites and apps for any data source.
+Gridsome is an open-source Vue.js-powered modern site generator that helps developers build fast, secure, [JAMstack](/docs/jamstack) sites and apps for any data source.
 Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.

 ### Core features